ozekik/awesome-ontology/README.md

 #### Biology

 * [Gene Ontology (GO)](http://geneontology.org/) -  The world’s largest source of information on the functions of genes.
-* [Uberon](http://obofoundry.org/ontology/uberon) - all body parts across all animals
+* [Uberon](http://obofoundry.org/ontology/uberon) - All body parts across all animals.

 #### Commerce